 Lessons from the Sawtooth Pack

-We are excited to announce that our new book, The Wisdom of Wolves, Lessons from the Sawtooth Pack, will be available March 6, 2018.
+We are excited to announce that our book, The Wisdom of Wolves, Lessons from the Sawtooth Pack, was selected 4 times as a “Must Read” for 2018.
 Featuring knowledge and life lessons Jim and Jamie learned from six years spent living with and almost 30 years working for wolves, the book offers powerful and surprising insights about these fascinating creatures.
 Published by the National Geographic Society and endorsed by Jane Goodall and Robert Redford, the book has received incredible support.

 Each chapter highlights a specific message: earning trust, the importance of play, respecting the old, and finding compassion, and features stunning black and white photography of Jim and Jamie’s Sawtooth Pack.
 Each lesson is enhanced by personal stories witnessed firsthand by the Dutchers, or retold by them from researchers, symbolizing the ideals of emotional behavior seen in wolves that Jim and Jamie believe humans should try to emulate.
 With a strong capacity for empathy, a need to belong to a family, and a unique position for every member of the pack, wolf families are so very similar to our own.